iotaledger/iota-wiki/docs/participate/support-the-network/run-a-node.md

 - `Bee`: This software is mainly developed by the IOTA Foundation developers and is written in Rust.
 It is currently available for the `Mainnet`.
 - `Hornet`: This software is a mainly community-driven implementation written in Go and is primarily meant to work with the `Mainnet`.
 - `GoShimmer`: This software is currently the only node-software available for participating in the 'IOTA DevNet 2.0'.
-It is also not able to use goShimmer for the Mainnet
+It is also not able to use GoShimmer for the Mainnet

 Thus if you want to run a Mainnet-node you can chose between `Bee` and `Hornet`